dmstr/cookie-consent/README.md

 just need to put the right classes in your html to get it working.

 * `cookie-consent-popup`: The popup widget.
 It will take the class "open" when no consent cookie was saved or when its manually triggered.
+* `cookie-consent-controls`: container for the consent checkboxes (controls).
 * `cookie-consent-save`: save the data-cc-consent values of the checkboxes in its same namespace in the consent cookie.
+* `cookie-consent-accept-all`: check all consents controls and save.
+* `cookie-consent-deny-all`: uncheck all consents controls and save.
 * `cookie-consent-open`: opens the popup.
 * `cookie-consent-close`: closes the popup.
+* `cookie-consent-controls-toggle`: Toggles the cookie-consent-controls "open" class.
 * `data-cc-consent`: the consent name/value that will be stored in the consent cookie.
 * `data-cc-namespace`: used to group checkboxes and save buttons.
 In that way you can add different groups in different zones of your website without conflicting with other checkboxes or save buttons.